Guaranteed Debt Consolidation Loans for Bad Credit in 2024

 Are Consolidation Loans Worth It?

-Do the math!
+!
 That is, calculate your total indebtedness and what you are currently paying each month in terms of principal and interest.
 Then figure out the monthly and total cost of the loan, including fees.

 A consolidation loan is clearly worth pursuing if you want an overall savings.
 But even if you more or less break even, the loan is still worthwhile if it helps you meet your monthly obligations without missing payments.
 The bonus is that, by paying your bill on time, you can improve your credit score and reduce the cost of future debt.